NSCLC Pathobiology and Biomarkers

 Approval Status3,9,10

-FDA-approved biomarker as a CDx to identify appropriate patients for treatment
+FDA-approved CDx to identify appropriate patients for treatment

 ~30%